Dubbed torture, ID policies leave transgender people sterile - Local News 8

 Among the many fears Loh has about her future, finding a job tops the list.
 “Will they reject me because I’m trans?” she wonders.

-Loh’s mother, Stella Wong, worries about how her daughter will navigate a future in which so many options have already been ripped away.
+Loh’s mother worries about how her daughter will navigate a future in which so many options have already been ripped away.

 “But I have no choice,” Wong says.
 “Because in Singapore, we abide by the rules.
 Me too.”